Technical Artist; particles, shaders, asset optimization, & pipeline

 In the past, I worked on 9 films, 8 of those at Blue Sky Studios.

-Character Simulation Technical Director (TD) for hair / clothing sims & tools in Maya on -
+Character Simulation Technical Director (TD) for Hair & Clothing simulations in Shots and Tools in Maya on -

 Ferdinand, Rio 2, Peanuts, Ice Age 5, & Spies In Disguise